The success or failure of a call center—or any business with a customer service or sales team—largely hinges on the performance of their agents.

 2. Customer Satisfaction (CSAT)

-Customer Satisfaction is a measure of how satisfied your customers are with your product or service.
+Customer Satisfaction is a call centre KPI that measures how satisfied your customers are with your product or service.
 It’s usually scored 1-5, with 1 meaning “highly unsatisfied” and 5 meaning “highly satisfied”.

 Formula: CSAT = Number of satisfied customers / Number of survey responses * 100